BhallaLab/moose/docs/source/install/install.rst

 In case your distribution is not listed on `our repository page
 <https://software.opensuse.org/download.html?project=home:moose&package=moose>`_
-, or if you want to build the lastest development code, read on.
+, or if you want to build the latest development code, read on.

 First, you need to get the source code.
 You can use ``git`` (clone the repository) or download snapshot of github repo by clicking on `this link